 Hiring a bike at the station

-If you want to continue your journey from the station by cycling, you don’t always need to take your own bike – we have bicycle rental schemes at certain stations:
+If you want to hire a bike at a train station– we have bicycle rental schemes at certain stations:

 If you’re visiting London, use your credit or debit card to hire one of Transport for London’s docked public cycles.
 Find out more about Santander Cycles.

-Try to leave your bike in a well lit public space and keep it securely locked at all times
+- Leaving your bike in a well-lit public space and keep it securely always locked.

-Register your bike (the model, make and frame number) – this will help the police if it is taken and they need to track it down
+- Register your bike (the model, make and frame number) on the national bike registration database – this will help the police if it is taken and they need to track it down.

 Top tips for taking a bike on the train